RafaParkoureiro/Emotionverse/README.md

 - `best_sentiment_model.pkl`: Saved best-performing model
 - `sentiment_model_comparison_with_bert.csv`: Summary table of all results
 - `sentimentmodelfinetuned.ipynb`: Using a sentiment pre-trained model from hugging face and fine-tune it
 - `robertafinetuned.ipynb`: Using the roberta-base pre-trained model from hugging face and fine-tune it
+- `clean.csv`: The dataset used in most of the notebooks
 ---

 ##  How to Reproduce